singularshift/streamlit-arbitrage/README.md

 This repository contains all files that were created during our Business Data Management Course.
 It contains the relevant scripts for our streamlit apps, a combined data directory, notebooks, requirements definition, and configuration files.

-## We recommend you try
+## We recommend you try 🤗
--First run `make setup` to set up Python with the correct packages -Try out a streamlit app with `make launch-watchfinder` -Try our scraping utility with `make scrape-watchfinder` (scrapes Tag Heuer watches from watchfinder.com and outputs a .csv of the results)
+- First run `make setup` to set up Python with the correct packages
+- Try out a streamlit app with `make launch-watchfinder`
+- Try our scraping utility with `make scrape-watchfinder` (scrapes Tag Heuer watches from watchfinder.com and outputs a .csv of the results)
--Try out `make inspire` or `make motivate` if you need something to brighten your day :)
+- Try out `make inspire` or `make motivate` if you need something to brighten your day :)
--Finally, clean out the venv using `make clean`
+- Finally, clean out the venv using `make clean`

 ## Repository Structure